nus-cs2103-AY2324S1/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.

+1. Ensure you have JavaFX `17` installed in your Computer.

 1. Download the latest `EnigmaBot.jar` from [here](https://github.com/Jonyxzx/ip/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your chat-bot.